factset/quart-openapi/README.rst

         '''Hello World Route

-        This docstring will show up as the description and short-description for the swagger docs for this route.
+        This docstring will show up as the description and short-description for the openapi docs for this route.
         '''
         return "hello"